Thailand: Protesters keep up pressure ahead of parliamentary debate | DW | 25.10.2020

 Read more: Thailand protesters look to Hong Kong's pro-democracy movement for inspiration

-The rally took place in the heart of the capital’s shopping district, which usually draws large weekend crowds.
-The demonstration was not as large as previous rallies, however, as another had already been called for Monday evening, outside of the German Embassy.
+The rally took place in the heart of the capital's shopping district, which usually draws large weekend crowds.
+The demonstration was not as large as previous rallies, however, as another had already been called for Monday evening outside the German Embassy.

-In addition to calling for the prime minister’s resignation, protesters’ core demandsinclude a more democratic constitution and reforms to the monarchy.
+In addition to calling for the prime minister’s resignation, the protesters’ core demands include a more democratic constitution and reforms to the monarchy.

-"If he doesn't resign, then we must come out to ask him to quit in a peaceful way," protest leader Jatupat "Pai" Boonpattararaksa said as people chanted "Prayuth Out".
+"If he doesn't resign, then we must come out to ask him to quit in a peaceful way," protest leader Jatupat "Pai" Boonpattararaksa said.

 Prayuth has said the demands should be discussed in parliament, which is due to hold a special session on Monday and Tuesday. ''The only way to a lasting solution for all sides that is fair for those on the streets as well as for the many millions who choose not to go on the streets is to discuss and resolve these differences through the parliamentary process,'' he said last week.